rsaravanan25/P2/p1-nbody-full/README.md

 </div>

-## Starter Code and Using Git

-See [the details document](docs/details.md) for information on using Git, starting the project, and more details.

 ## Developing, Running, Testing Code

 You're given the outline of a class `CelestialBody` with stub or missing methods and a missing constructor.
 You'll add code so that the class `CelestialBody.java` works as described below.
 This class represents a celestial body such as a planet or a sun.

 Finally, you will create a class `NBody.java` that drives a simulation between planets, suns, and celestial bodies interacting.
 This class will read a file of data that specifies the initial positions and masses of the bodies and then simulates their interaction over a set time period.
 The simulation will also animate the interactions between the bodies.

-### How to develop and test code

-There are classes provided in the code you get that help you test whether your constructor, getters, and interaction methods are correct.
-Running each `TestX` class will print *PASS* or *FAIL* messages to your terminal/console window.
-You should only proceed to the next step in development and coding when you've passed the current test.
-When these tests pass, there's a good chance your code is correct, but you may uncover additional errors when you run the `NBody` simulation.

-For each section below, you'll implement code in `CelestialBody`, then run a testing program you're given to see if the code you wrote passes the tests in each testing program. *Do not go to the next step* until your code passes each testing program.

 ### CB1: `CelestialBody` Variables, Constructor, and Getter Methods